 As an example, consider the transfer of funds from account X to account Y. We must ensure that money is not created (the withdrawal from X fails, but the deposit to Y succeeds) or lost (the withdrawal from X succeeds, but the deposit to Y fails).
 That is, the entire transfer must take place in one atomic step.
 Consider the code of Figure 3.
-It starts the withdrawal and deposit actions asynchronously, then ensures that both actions have completed.
-If the withdraw action cannot be completed due to insufficient funds, then it throws an InsufficientFundsException.
-When the join action takes place on f_w , the exception is rethrown from there, causing an abort of the entire transaction due to a user exception.
+It starts the deposit action asynchronously, does the withdrawal, then ensures that both actions have completed.
+If the withdraw action cannot be completed due to insufficient funds, then it throws an InsufficientFundsException, causing an abort of the entire transaction due to a user exception.
 Otherwise, both actions complete atomically, thereby effecting the desired transfer.